d34dh0r53/encryption-workshop/instructions/Exercise_04_Encrypted_Volumes.md

     # openstack server add volume my_vm clear_volume
     # openstack server add volume my_vm encrypted_volume

 Login to the server, format and mount the volumes, then write some data.
 You’ll write “public” data to the unencrypted volume and “private” information to the encrypted volume.
-Note that the encrypted volume (vdc) is slighly smaller due to the LUKS header.
+Note that the encrypted volume (vdc) is slightly smaller due to the LUKS header.

     # ssh cirros@$IP_ADDR    # password is “gocubsgo”
     $ sudo su -